celery/celery/docs/userguide/configuration.rst

 Default: Disabled by default.

-Enables client caching of results, which can be useful for the old deprecated 'amqp' backend where the result is unavailable as soon as one result instance consumes it.
+Enables client caching of results.

+This can be useful for the old deprecated
+'amqp' backend where the result is unavailable as soon as one result instance consumes it.